f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 user explicitly opts **in** to - i.e. you ask them on first run, before sending anything anywhere, or there's a preference that defaults to OFF.
-In all other cases, we may still include the app, but it will be flagged with our 'Tracking' AntiFeature, which means users will only ever see the app if they choose to view such apps.
+In all other cases, we may still include the app, but it will be flagged with our 'Tracking' Anti-Feature, which means users will only ever see the app if they choose to view such apps.

 Additionally, note that third party analytics libraries that come in the